RahmanImtiaz/Horse-Race-Simulation/README.md

 Please refer to your IDE's documentation for more specific instructions.

+## GUI Simulation Instrctions (How to Play)
+### Part 2 (GUI):
+#### How to customise Track
+- When running the GUI implementation from Part1, press the start button.
+- Enter the track length, this can be between 10 and 100 meters.
+- Enter how many lanes you would like, this can be between 2 and 10 lanes.
+- And then you can chose what colour you want for the track.

+### How to add Horses
+- In the beginning, you will be asked to make at least 2 horses, before being allowed onto the race screen.
+The initial screen for adding horses, will have two buttons "Submit & Start Race" and "Submit & add Another Horse".
+- The "Submit & Start Race" button, saves and creates the current horse, and then opens the race frame to start the race.
+This option is only available after 2 horses are made.
+- "Submit & add Another Horse" button, saves and creates the current horse, and then allows for another horse to be created and added.
+- When on the racing screen, you can add horses to the unoccupied lanes using the "Add Horse" button on top.
+This button is only accessable when there are unoccupied lanes, before and after a race.
+They cannot be accessed during a race or if there arent any more free lanes.
+- You can then chose the colour, name, confidence (0-1), breed and accessory for that horse.

+### How to view Horse Stats
+- When on the horse window, you can press the "Show Stats" on the top of the window.
+Then on a small pop up window, you can chose the horse you want to view.

+### Changing the horse name
+- There is a list of horses on the right side panel of the raceing frame (under betting panel).
+- You can press on a horses name, and a pop up window will appear, presenting that horses name and confidence.
+- The name can be modified and saved, but the confidence can not be changed (only viewed).

+### Placing a bet
+- Each round, you can place a bet on any horse on the tracks.
+- You will be allocated an initial balance of £1000.
+- Using the drop down menu, you can select the horse you want to bet on.
+- Then you can enter an amount you want to bet on that horse, minimum 0, and maximum bet is ur balance amount.
+- The betting feature is accessed before a race, and can be used to bet on a horse.

+### Start Race and New Race
+- Both buttons are on the top of the race window.
+- Pressing Start Race, will let the current race begin.
+- Pressing New Race, opens up a new race, with the same horses and details.
+- Start Race button is only available once before a race (to start it).
+- New Race button is only available after the current race has ended.

 ## Files in the Project

 - `Horse.java`: This file contains the Horse class which is used to create horse objects for the simulation.